 How It All Began

 François’ career began with her designing clothes in the early 2010s.
 She found success as a designer, and her unique bondage-meets-outerwear style quickly took off.
-François initially created 3D models so her #000SPORTSWEAR/// lookbooks showcased her clothing in a futuristic way.
-Soon, her 3D art designs became sought after, too.
+François initially created 3D models so her #000SPORTSWEAR/// lookbooks showcased her clothing in a futuristic way and soon, her 3D art designs became sought after, too.

-In 2018, François worked with Solange Knowles and her team on Solange’s 2019 album roll out.
+In 2018, François worked with Solange Knowles and her team on the roll out for When I Get Home.
 She created a 3D version of the singer, an opportunity she knows manifested through her spoken desire to work with the afrofuturistic artist.
 The collaboration set the stage for more high profile work from François, with her recently making artwork for Brooke Candy and Rico Nasty’s new single, “FMU”.

 A Florida native, François (who is Haitian) looked to blend her love for 3D art with her own culture; so, she designed a 3D Vodou tarot deck.

-“With my learning [more about my culture], I thought it would be such a good idea to turn all these figures into something that you could look up to represent the positive spin through a Vodou deck,” François said.
+“With my learning [more about my culture], I thought it would be such a good idea to turn all these figures into something that you could look up to represent the positive spin through a Vodou deck,” François said to GU.
 Mainstream media portrayals have given Vodou a bad rap, but François shared that it’s actually akin to Catholicism.
-She shared how shows like American Horror Story have made Haitian Vodou, which differs from African and Louisiana Vodou, out to be evil.
+She believes shows like American Horror Story have made Haitian Vodou, which differs from African and Louisiana Vodou, out to be evil.